xster/flutter-wiki/Setting-up-the-Framework-development-environment.md

    `flutter` command in this directory more easily.

 8. Run `flutter update-packages` This will fetch all the Dart packages that Flutter depends on.
-(You can replicate most of what this script does by running `pub get` in each directory that contains a `pubspec.yaml` file, which is rather tedious, hence the script.)
+If version solving failed, try `git fetch upstream` to update Flutter versions before `flutter update-packages`.
+(You can replicate most of what this script does by running
+   `pub get` in each directory that contains a `pubspec.yaml` file, which is rather tedious, hence the script.)